gary391/CDK-course-resource-udemy/README.md

 #### What is the difference between cloudformation vs CDK?

-- In cloudformation
+- In cloudformation:
-  - all the resources are organized into stacks, and these stack are formed use L1 resources/constructs.
+  - All the resources are organized into stacks, and these stack are formed use L1 resources/constructs.

-- In CDK
+- In CDK:
   -  CDK has a layer application just as an internal tool i.e. CDK app, it requries this application,
   -  but let's talk about these constructs for AWS.
   - Where as the stack formed from the CDK app can contain a combination of L1, L2 and L3 constructs.